Who is Shamima Begum, the schoolgirl who travelled to Syria to join IS?

-Senior judges have ruled that Shamima Begum should be allowed to return to the UK to fight for her citizenship.
+Senior judges ruled on Friday that Shamima Begum should not be allowed to return to the UK to fight for her citizenship.

 But who is Shamima Begum and why is the Home Office appealing the court's decision to allow her to return?

 Ms Begum was one of three east London schoolgirls who left their homes and families to join the so-called Islamic State (IS).

 The group left shortly after Sharmeena Begum – who is no relation – travelled to Syria in December 2014.

 The three Bethnal Green Academy pupils - Ms Begum, Kadiza Sultana and Amira Abase, then 16 and 15 respectively - boarded a flight from Gatwick Airport to Istanbul on February 17, 2015.

 From there, the trio made their way to Raqqa in Syria.